PerryChu0527/Bioinfo/README.md

 # Translation and Transciption project
-Without using bipython write functiona and dictionaries to analyze sequence of DNA to complement and to RNA complement of the sequence
+Without using bipython write functions and dictionaries to analyze sequence of DNA to complement and to RNA complement of the sequence
 Further confirmation of the Codon using Biopython functions.